EMNLP 2025

 DEVELOPMENT DATA

-We will provide development data for the language pairs mentioned above based on the WMT 2024 evaluation campaign, which includes 130k instances.
+We have provide development data for the language pairs mentioned above based on the WMT 2024 evaluation campaign, which includes ~70k instances.
 Each instance contains the following:

 • source text